Khurshid03/team-2b/intellij/doc/iteration-plan.md

 ## Key Goals for Iteration #4

 ### 1. Follow and Like System
-- **Objective:** Let users follow other readers, like their reviews, and view a personalized activity feed.
+- **Objective:** Let users follow other readers, like their reviews.
 - **Functionality Overview:**
   • Follow/Unfollow button on every profile.
   • Heart icon on each review toggles likes and updates counts in real time.